junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas hums a soft agreement to that obvious accurate comment.

 Sam rolls his eyes at his brother exaggeratedly.
 "I know that, Dean, thanks for reminding.
-I just mean, research --" He gestures to the mountain of books around them, "-- with some knowledge transfer from Cas about what we might be looking for, so will you just shut up and start reading?"
+I just mean, research --" He gestures to the mountain of books around them, reminding them bunker is, after all, the biggest supernatural library in the world. "-- with some knowledge transfer from Cas about what we might be looking for, so will you just shut up and start reading?"
 A pause, then adds hesitantly, "Please?"

 Cas starts moving toward the books.